No products in the cart.

-As a Seven Steps Online member you have access to our Resource Library which is full of short 20-minute activities and games with plenty of collaboration and an emphasis on fun.
+As a Teacher Hub member you have access to hundreds of resources in the Resource Hub including short 20-minute activities and games with plenty of collaboration and an emphasis on fun.
 Use these as inspiration in your classroom and see the impact on your students’ writing skills and engagement.
 Here are a few of the many ideas available for you to try:

-- Make planning fun using a range of different apps and templates such as the StoryBoard – Interactive Stories app on itunes and the editable Seven Steps Narrative and Persuasive Story Graph templates (see Step 1 Templates).
+- Make planning fun using a range of different apps and templates such as the StoryBoard – Interactive Stories app and the editable Seven Steps Narrative Story Graph and Persuasive Writing Graph templates.

-- Run the ‘Five Minute Fast Starts’activity with students to generate Sizzling Starts™ for narrative and persuasive texts.
-Show students a list of five topics and give them five minutes to write five Sizzling Starts (see Step 2 Classroom PowerPoints)
+- Run the ‘Five Minute Fast Starts’ activity with students to generate Sizzling Starts™ for narrative and persuasive texts.
+Show students a list of five topics and give them five minutes to write five Sizzling Starts.

 - Create a ‘Fear Factor List’ as inspiration for narrative tension scenes.
-Ask students to imagine a scary experience and then work in groups to make a list of how they felt when they were scared (see Step 3 Narrative Lesson Plan).
+Ask students to imagine a scary experience and then work in groups to make a list of how they felt when they were scared.

-- Write an outrageous sentence on the board as the starting point for a piece of dialogue and get students to work in pairs to continue the conversation (see Step 4 Action Activities).
+- Write an outrageous sentence on the board as the starting point for a piece of dialogue and get students to work in pairs to continue the conversation.

-- Set up an author’s chair in the classroom and encourage students to share their work in small groups to get feedback from their peers as the basis for redrafting their work (see Step 6 Action Activities).
+- Set up an author’s chair in the classroom and encourage students to share their work in small groups to get feedback from their peers as the basis for redrafting their work.

-- Give students a closing line and ask them to work backwards to create a great ending for a narrative or persuasive text (see Step 7 Action Activities).
+- Give students a closing line and ask them to work backwards to create a great ending for a narrative or persuasive text.

 Once students have practised and mastered the individual writing skills, use the games cards to pull everything together.
 Turning writing into a game and adding an element of healthy competition is a great way to further increase student engagement.